MicrosoftDocs/sql-docs/docs/tools/sqlcmd-utility.md

 ###  <a name="OutputJSON"></a> JSON Output Format
  When you expect JSON output, use the following command: `:XML ON`.
 Otherwise the output includes both the column name and the JSON text.
 This output is not valid JSON.

- To set the XML mode off, use the following command: `:XML OFF`.
+ To set the XML mode to off, use the following command: `:XML OFF`.

- For more info, see [XML Output Format](#OutputXML) in this topic.
+ For more info, see [XML Output Format](#OutputXML) in this article.

 ### Using Azure Active Directory Authentication
 Examples using Azure Active Directory Authentication: